sarsamurmu/koat-databinder/README.md

 ```
 As you can see you can define placeholders using {:data:}.

-Then in script use it like this
+Then in script, use it like this
 ```js
 // new DataBinder(element, dataObject)
 var dataBinder = new DataBinder(document.querySelector('#changeable'), {